AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-05-31-premature-optimization-code-first-optimize-later.md

 Technically, the first version *should* be faster, and you can benchmark this if you'd like to.
 But what we care about is Big-O theory since that's what usually motivates arguments in favor of one algorithm or another, and this does not involve any concrete benchmarking.
 So I'll leave that up to you if you're interested.

-First, as we learned above, we need to identify the worst case when we're doing Big-O analysis.
-Here, that's if `value` doesn't exist in the list of possible values (or if it's the last one that we check).
-This means we have to check all conditions (in the first code sample) or iterate over the entire array (second code sample).

-If you don't fully understand Big-O notation, you may think that the second algorithm is slower or that it performs on the order of $$O(n)$$.
-But that's not the case!
-The array that we're looping over always has a **fixed size** of four elements.
+If you're not experienced with Big-O notation, you may think that the second algorithm has a worse Big-O time complexity than the first.
+But that's not true!
+In this case, the array always has a fixed size of four elements.
 We're not passing in a *dynamic* array as a dependency to our algorithm—it's just a static, hard-coded array of items that we look up in an `if` statement.

-Moreover, it's unlikely that we'll be adding so many items to this array in the future that the performance penalty of iterating over an array will be perceivable to the end user (if it is, we have bigger problems to worry about—like why we're doing this in the first place, or what exactly is slowing down the app to the point that this is noticeable).
-Plus, if we ever *do* have to add lots of new values, the second version of the code will actually be more maintainable and legible at a glance.
+Moreover, it's unlikely that we'll ever add so many items to this array in the future that the performance penalty of iterating over an array will be perceivable to the end user (if it is, we have bigger problems to worry about—like why we're doing this in the first place).
 Thus, we can conclude that both algorithms perform on the order of $$O(1)$$, with the second having *barely perceptible* time and space penalties because it's using an array.

 Taking things a step further, we *could* optimize this algorithm to use a set (or, equivalently, an object/map) instead of an array.
 This would still give us $$O(1)$$ lookups thanks to hashing.
 In fact, there's nothing wrong with using an object or set from the get-go.
 But if doing so harms your code's legibility, or if it means you need to spend more time comparing algorithms, then consider whether you really gained anything meaningful from optimizing your code.

 #### 2. Multiple Array Iterations Aren't Inherently Slow

 In response to the original tweet, some developers took issue with the fact that the second (proposed) code sample iterates several times over an array.
-They argued that this is slower than if we were to iterate over the array just once:
+Intuitively, it seems like this should be slower than if we were to iterate over the array just once:

 ```javascript
 users